The-Chinese-Room/InkpotDemo/README.md

 				WBP_Display
 					- the main display widget,
 					this is where most of the Ink control logic lies.
+				WBP_Display_Adventure
+					- the display widget for the Adventure Demo, based off the main Demo but with additional functionality.
 				WBP_Choice
 					- widget for choices that can be made in a story, used by WBP_Display.